leggsimon/next/docs/developer-guide/coding-conventions.md

 ## Code style and linting
 We cut the mustard, use the [polyfill service](https://cdn.polyfill.io/v1/docs/) to polyfill missing browser features and `origami build tools build` uses babel, so on the client side you can go crazy with ES5/6 features and modern APIs.

-We aim to use the BEM convention in our styles, but aren't adverse to more creative use of CSS where you feel it's needed.
+We aim to use the BEM convention in our styles, but aren't averse to more creative use of CSS where you feel it's needed.

 Code style is enforced using `next-build-tools verify` for applications and server side modules, and `origami-build-tools verify` for client side components.
 To find out more write some code and see what these tasks complain about :).